Types of Programmatic Advertising & Examples of Best Campaigns | 21 Nov, 2022

 - Full-Screen Interstitial Ads: Could be integrated seamlessly in the App’s interface and offered a smooth experience to players.

 - Rewarded Video Ads: Users watch a video and earn cryptocurrency.
-The more they watch the more they earn, these earning can be transferred to personal eWallets.
+The more they watch the more they earn, these earnings can be transferred to personal eWallets.

 - 35x revenue increase